Pancreas Surgery

 Pancreatic Cancer Treatments

-The treatment of pancreatic cancer various and is dependent on whether the disease is confined to the pancreas or has extended into vital adjacent structures (e.g. vessels) or spread to other organs (e.g. liver).
+The treatment of pancreatic cancer varies and is dependent on whether the disease is confined to the pancreas or has extended into vital adjacent structures (e.g. vessels) or spread to other organs (e.g. liver).

 Generally, surgery can be considered if the disease has not spread outside of the pancreas.
 In these cases, the cancer can be completely removed.